singhj/big-data-repo/hadoop/hadoop_in_gcp.md

     hadoop jar /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar wordcount /user/jitendra_singh/five-books /books-count-0

 Hadoop uses hdfs as its (distributed) file system.
-The directory /books-count-0 is created by the above command and must not already exist!
+The directory /books-count-0 is created by the above command and must not already exist! *If the above command needs to be rerun, either delete the directory or change the command to write to a different directory, say `/books-count-1`*

 Once it has run, copy the contents of /books-count-0 to the cluster master and examine them